ccbogel/QualCoder/README.md

 2) Create the Application.
 You will find it in the 'dist' folder and drag it to 'Applications'.
 `python3 setup.py py2app`

+## Creating an executable file

+Download pyinstaller

+`pip install pyinstaller`

+or upgrade it if already installed

+`pip install --upgrade pyinstaller`

+Move to the Qualcoder-master folder or the release folder.

+Run this line:

+`pyinstaller -w -n "QualCoder-3.1" --icon=QC_Logo.ico --onefile qualcoder/__main__.py`

+The execuable file will be inside a folder called dist

+This 'file' contains all the python modules packaged up for use on that operating system, and can be shared to others who use the same operating system.

+However, you do still need to install the VLC software.

 ## Dependencies
 Required:

-Python 3.6+ version, pyqt6, lxml, Pillow, six  (Mac OS), ebooklib, ply, chardet, pdfminer.six, openpyxl, pandas, plotly, pydub,  SpeechRecognition, qpdf  (Linux for programatically applying pdf decryption for pdfs with blank password)
+Python 3.6+ version, pyqt6, lxml, Pillow, six  (Mac OS), ebooklib, ply, chardet, pdfminer.six, openpyxl, pandas, plotly, pydub, python-vlc, SpeechRecognition, qpdf  (Linux for programatically applying pdf decryption for pdfs with blank password)

 ## License
 QualCoder is distributed under the MIT LICENSE.